slsa-framework/slsa/docs/spec/draft/source-requirements.md

 4.  `resourceUri` MUST be set to the URI of the repository, preferably using [SPDX Download Location](https://spdx.github.io/spdx-spec/v2.3/package-information/#77-package-download-location-field).
 E.g. `git+https://github.com/foo/hello-world`.
 5.  `verifiedLevels` MUST include the SLSA source track level the issuer asserts the revision meets.
 One of `SLSA_SOURCE_LEVEL_0`, `SLSA_SOURCE_LEVEL_1`, `SLSA_SOURCE_LEVEL_2`, `SLSA_SOURCE_LEVEL_3`.
 MAY include additional properties as asserted by the issuer.
+The issuer MUST include _only_ the highest SLSA source level met by the revision.
 6.  `dependencyLevels` MAY be empty as source revisions are typically terminal nodes in a supply chain.

 Source Level Assertion issuers MAY issue assertions based on their understanding of the underlying system, but SHOULD prefer to issue assertions based on Source Level Evidence appropriate to their SCP.